-What is Markup Formula?
+What Is Markup Formula?

 Although the former formula is more popularly used, the latter can be as useful as the former since the information is easily available from the income statement.

-Average selling price per unit = Sales revenue / No. of units sold
+Average selling price per unit = Sales revenue / No. of units sold.

-Average cost per unit = Cost of goods sold / No. of units sold
+Average cost per unit = cost of goods sold / No. of units sold

-If a product is sold for $200 per unit and cost per unit of production is $130, then the calculation of markup will be,
+If a product is sold for $200 per unit and the cost per unit of production is $130, then the calculation of markup will be,

-- Markup = $200 – $130
+- = $200 – $130 = $70

 Let us consider an example to calculate the markup for a company called XYZ Limited.
 XYZ Limited is in the business of manufacturing customized roller skates for both professional and amateur skaters.
-At the end of the financial year, XYZ Limited has earned $150,000 in total net sales for the sale of 1,000 units along with the following expenses.
+At the end of the financial year, XYZ Limited earned $150,000 in total net salesNet SalesNet sales is the revenue earned by a company from the sale of its goods or services, and it is calculated by deducting returns, allowances, and other discounts from the company's gross sales. for the sale of 1,000 units along with the following expenses.

 - Salaries: (+) $50,000